 We've been based at our iconic centre in South West London, nestled in the shadow of Battersea Power Station, since 1871.
-We're open every day and welcome visitors to come and meet us and our animals in need of new homes.

 How to get to Battersea London